KennthShang/CHERRY_crispr_MAG/README.md

 ## An easiler way to install

-**Note**: If you have already install phabox env, you can skip this part
+**Note: If you have already install phabox env, you can skip this part**

 We suggest you install all the packages using conda (both Miniconda and Anaconda are ok) following the command lines below: